What I wish someone had told me

 We earn a small commission if you purchase through these links at no extra cost to you.

-Even with a good diet, some nutrients are hard to get enough of while breastfeeding:
+Even with good eating, some nutrients are hard to get enough of while breastfeeding:

 Hydration & Supplement Support